 Category 4.
 B2B, marketing automation, and publisher website personalization tools

 Evergage is recommended as a tool that fits best in this category that has a wide range of options for serving personalization for content marketing in different placements on a site.
 Other alternatives for B2B personalization or non-retail consumer personalization are:

 In the same what that the content management systems now integrate personalization, marketing automation systems have now started to include this option.
 These include:

 - HubSpot - includes a 'Smart Content' feature to provide relevant content.
 They explain: ' With Smart Content you can deliver content specifically tailored to where a prospect is in the buying process, or content targeted to people the very first time they visit.
 Smart Content lets you target content based on anything you know about your contacts which are known as personalization tokens'.
 It also offers personalization of calls-to-action.

 - Marketo - Marketo has rules to convert the majority of anonymous visitors to a site based on previous interactions with site content.
 It also offers account-based marketing targeting of key accounts.

 - Salesforce - This service uses the 'Einstein' AI feature for personalization to deliver the next-best product

-Of course, Recommendations aren’t limited to websites only, as you will know from Amazons’ newsletters.
+Of course, Personalized recommendations aren’t limited to websites only, as you will know from Amazons’ newsletters.
 To learn more, I recommend this article explaining the inner workings of email marketing recommendation engines which reportedly boost click rates by 50-400%.
 It shows what to look for when finding the right tool to serve the recommendations inside your newsletter.